Finite element hybridization of port-Hamiltonian systems: Conclusion

 In this work, the mixed dual field formulation is modified by taking the variable that do not undergo the exterior derivative to live in a broken finite element space.
 The resulting formulation is directly amenable to hybridization by introducing appropriate multipliers enforcing the continuity of the regular variable.
 The properties of the dual field scheme are left untouched and the hybrid formulation is highly advantageous since the broken variable, being local, is completely discarded from the global system, resulting in a huge computational gain obtained.\\

-The first development of this work would be the employment of algebraic dual polynomials \cite{jain2021algdual} to improve the condition number of the resulting matrix system.
-Another important topic is the employment of higher order time integration scheme and how to apply to those the static condensation procedure.
-The presented framework may be extended by devising post-processing schemes.
+A development on this work would be the employment of algebraic dual polynomials \cite{jain2021algdual} to improve the condition number of the resulting matrix system.
+Another important topic is the use of higher order time integration scheme and how to apply to those the static condensation procedure.
+The presented framework may be extended by introducing post-processing schemes.
 This may be achieved exploiting the primal-dual structure of the equations.
 Furthermore, non-conforming and hybridizable discontinuous Galerkin (HDG) methods may be devised considering a more general local problem where the exterior derivative and the codifferential are taken weakly.
-Another important example of port-Hamiltonian system is the Elastodynamics problem.
-Finite element differential forms for the de Rham complex can also be used in this case but the symmetry of the stress tensor has to be enforced weakly \cite{zhang2021elasticity}.
-The dual field method may be also applied to this case, by introducing an appropriate multiplier that enforces the symmetry of the stress tensor.
+Another important example of port-Hamiltonian system is the elastodynamics problem.
+A general exterior calculus framework for continuum mechanics is given in \cite{rashad2023intrinsic,rashad2025port}.
+In this case, a more general Hilbert complex is needed and more involved finite elements need to be used.
+The dual field method may also be applicable to this case.